On a 73 RHD roadster:

 Note one would expect the indicator flasher to be the rectangular unit and the hazard flasher the larger round unit, in which case the wiring shown here would be cross-connected.
 The indicator flasher should have green and light-green/brown wires, and the hazard flasher brown and light-green/brown wires.
 However the two light-green/brown wires are not the same circuit and must be paired correctly, normally each pair is a wrapped tail coming out of the main harness so easy to identify.
 Nevertheless in this case both flasher units work as they should i.e. the indicator lights come on immediately the column stalk is operated, and all four lights flash at the correct rate when the hazard switch is operated.

-Current stock 2-pin versions from the MGOC (right) seem to be twice the height as the original 8FL, but still fit the spring clip.
-As indicated on the current unit these are only capable of flashing two 21w watt bulbs (plus a 5W wing repeater on the later unit), i.e. they are indicator flasher units and not hazard flasher units.
-This one from the MGOC in May 2016 is definitely quieter than the original, but more importantly even though it ticks with the engine stopped which the old unit didn't, it is noticeably slower with the engine running than the old unit at 64 flashers per minute instead of 80 flashes per minute, barely above the MOT minimum of 60 flashes per minute.
-A second one from the same source was even slower at 56 fpm and so not even legal on my car:
+Generic no-name 2-pin from the MGOC (right) seem to be twice the height as the original 8FL, but still fit the spring clip.
+As indicated these are designed for two 21w watt bulbs plus a 5W wing repeater i.e. they are indicator flasher units and not hazard flasher units.
+This one from the MGOC in May 2016 is definitely quieter than the original, but more importantly even though it ticks with the engine stopped which the old unit didn't, however because of the additional 5W side repeater it is noticeably slower on the MGB with the engine running than the old unit at 64 flashers per minute instead of 80 flashes per minute, barely above the MOT minimum of 60 flashes per minute.
+A second one from the same source was even slower at 56 fpm and so not even legal:

 Present-stock SFB115 from Lucas turns out to have hazard flasher internals even though the packaging shows they are for indicators!
 Three tried of different batch numbers and all the same.
 The first indication (ho ho) of this error is that when first turning on the indicators nothing happens ... for a second or so which is what hazard flashers do instead of all the bulbs lighting immediately and then after a short pause start flashing off-on-off-on.
 The second symptom is that if a bulb at a corner of the car fails the remaining bulb and tell-tale continue flashing at exactly the same rate which again is what hazard flashers do instead of markedly changing the flash and tick rate as they should.
 Contacted Lucas who said they would investigate, and heard nothing more:

-An NOS Lucas 8FL unit that comes up on eBay from time to time and gave a faster and more consistent flash rate:
+An NOS Lucas 8FL Type 36 35048 unit (so correct for the MGB) that comes up on eBay from time to time and gave a faster and more consistent flash rate:

 Guts of the 2-pin indicator unit with main features labelled: